 Because I’m not exactly savvy with directions I take screenshots of Google Maps in case I lose service.
 Then I pat myself on the back for being such a freaking genius.

 I obey the GPS when it tells me to leave the turnpike for a smaller highway that weaves it’s way through tiny little towns.
-I have the audacity to find them charming in a backwater sort of way.

 I see a sign for a gas station and decide it’s a good idea to fill up before dark.
 No sooner have I left the highway than I see red and blue lights flashing in my rearview mirror.
 This is extra bad news because my drivers license had just been suspended– apparently telling an officer that you fell out of a convertible and got amnesia and forgot to renew your insurance is not a legitimate justification for letting it lapse by three days.